 For a SOC that has adequate IT resources and support at its disposal, an on-site solution provides peace of mind that data is always secured.
 On the other hand, if an on-premise solution is poorly managed and resources are not allocated, it can leave a Service Operation Center vulnerable and inefficient in the long run.

-Cloud-based solutions can be seen as more secure because a provider with specialized expertise can manage the infrastructure in a centralized way.
+Cloud-based solutions can be more secure because a provider with specialized expertise can manage the infrastructure centralized.
 Most reputable cloud-based alarm management solutions run in secured data centers by companies such as Amazon Web Services (AWS), which gives SOC additional security layers to protect data.
 FINMA states in an ISAE 3000 Type 2 Report that AWS's control environment is appropriately designed and implemented.

 Using cloud technology and entrusting experts with the off-site hosting of your security operations may yield financial and administrative benefits.
 Outsourcing the management of your back-end infrastructure eliminates the cost and hassle of rack storage, power, and hardware servers at the site and the need for specialized software or highly specialized computers.
 On-premise solutions require in-house server hardware, software licenses, integration capabilities, and IT employees to manage and support potential problems, increasing the base investment and recurring costs.
 Cloud-based systems eliminate this cost challenge for security systems with a subscription fee for the platform (often monthly based).
 After installing a cloud-based platform, there is no need to worry about recurring maintenance activities and hardware upgrades because the provider handles all the data exchange and storage processes.